Visualizing Privacy-Relevant Data Flows in Android Applications: Limitations and Threats to Validity

 \section{Limitations and Threats to Validity}

 We next discuss the limitations of our approach.

-\textbf{Slicing Engine.} The \textit{identifier dataset} may miss out on some libraries.
-However, Khedkar et al.~\cite{khedkar2024androidappdevelopersaccurately} ensure a comprehensive evaluation by including the most used third-party libraries from different categories.
+\textbf{Analysis.} The analysis at the back-end of SliceViz uses the \textit{Identifier Dataset}, which may miss out on some libraries.
+However, we ensure a comprehensive evaluation by including the most used third-party libraries from different categories~\cite{asej_price}.
 The degree of identifiability relies on human subjectivity and it may vary with different domains and compliance regimes.
-Since our approach focuses on GDPR, we can use the \textit{identifier dataset} directly.
-The Slicing Engine matches the method signatures in the ADG with the labeled methods present in the \textit{identifier dataset}.
+Since our approach focuses on GDPR, we can use the \textit{Identifier Dataset} directly.
+The Slicing Engine matches the method signatures in the ADG with the labeled methods present in the \textit{Identifier Dataset}.
 Since we use keyword matching to detect the presence of data sources including those from some third-party libraries, the analysis cannot handle code obfuscation in cases where the obfuscation also renames calls to these third-party APIs.
-However, as mentioned in Section~\ref{impl}, the Slicing Engine is designed to operate as a proactive privacy measure before name mangling or obfuscation measures are applied.
-The Java view can be improved by expanding the mapping between Jimple and Java, comprehensively covering the app source code.
+However, as mentioned in \Cref{impl}, the Slicing Engine is designed to operate as a proactive privacy measure before name mangling or obfuscation measures are applied.
+The Java View can be improved by expanding the mapping between Jimple and Java, comprehensively covering the source code.

 \textbf{Usability Assessment.} To investigate possible usability implications of SliceViz, we conducted two pilot studies and one user study.
 Since it is challenging to recruit developers for a user study and students are considered reasonable proxies for software developers~\cite{userstudy1,userstudy2,userstudy3}, our user study used students as participants.
 We conducted the user study in a controlled environment (12 participants, 1 hour study duration) rather than in a development setting.
 In practice, users would have more time to investigate more advanced apps.
 It would, however, be interesting to conduct a larger quantitative evaluation in real-life conditions.